Channel drift: Philippines

-In 2017, as Chot Reyes become president and CEO of TV5 Network Inc., AksyonTV began to shift as a complement sister station of TV5, as the network started airing reruns of US series that were aired on TV5, including Arrow and Supernatural, as well as Movie Max 5 block and home shopping in lieu of live sports programming.
-In December of the same year, the channel also added classic TV5 local programming.
-The network also expanded its broadcast hours till 1:00 am on selected days.
-This practice, was heavily criticized by viewers, putting news programs and coverage on-hold for these kind of programming.
-As a complement, Cignal, a sister company of TV5, launched its 24-hour satellite news channel, One News which combines news content of the media companies owned by MediaQuest, including News5 on May 28, 2018.
+In 2017, when Chot Reyes became president and CEO of TV5 Network Inc., AksyonTV began shifting to a complementary sibling station of TV5.
+AksyonTV started airing reruns of US series that had previously been aired on TV5, Including Arrow and Supernatural, as well as Movie Max 5 block and home shopping—instead of live sports programming.
+In December of that year, the channel added classic TV5 local programming.
+The network also extended its broadcast hours until 1:00 am on selected days.
+This practice was heavily criticized by viewers—putting news programs and coverage on hold for such programming.
+In a complementary role, Cignal, a sister company of TV5, launched its 24-hour satellite news channel, One News; this channel combines news content from the media companies owned by MediaQuest, including News5.
 In 2019, AksyonTV was then rebranded as 5 Plus (later One Sports in 2020).

-On a similar note, in September 2020, GMA Network, Inc.'s GMA News TV (formerly QTV) began its gradual transition from its original news format to general entertainment and sports, since the acquisition of rights to NCAA and additional entertainment programs due to the increase of its commercial load.
-These changes were targeted by mounting viewers' criticism where entertainment programs should be pre-empted for the news coverage, notably when the Philippines was hit by Typhoon Goni (Rolly).
-The channel later re-branded as GTV in February 2021.
+On a similar note, in September 2020, GMA Network, Inc.'s GMA News TV (formerly QTV) began a gradual transition from its original news format to general entertainment and sports.
+These changes were met with mounting viewer criticism when entertainment programs should have been preempted by news coverage—notably when the Philippines was hit by Typhoon Goni (Rolly).
+The channel later rebranded itself as GTV in February 2021.

-Radio format drift

-To a certain extent, channel drift can also occur in radio, especially music radio: see, for instance, the transition from oldies to classic hits, beautiful music to smooth jazz, and MOR to adult contemporary.
-In these cases, channel drift occurs when a format's older music becomes less popular or profitable (often due to the fans of that music dying, retiring, and leaving the area, or aging out of advertising demographics) and newer music is inserted into the playlist to draw younger listeners.